tarekziade/tarekziade.github.io/projects.md

   - Helped extend the runtime to support **native backends**: ONNX Runtime (C++) and Llama.cpp.

 - **Team Building & Features**
-  - Built and ramped up a team of ML engineers to create features powered by the runtime:
+  - Ramped up a team of ML engineers to create features powered by the runtime:
     - Smart tab grouping
     - Search and suggest
     - Link preview